vuejs/vetur/docs/formatting.md

 # Formatting

-vetur have support for formatting embedded `html/css/scss/less/js/ts` and expose some formatting options.
+Vetur has support for formatting embedded `html/css/scss/less/js/ts` and expose some formatting options.

 ## General